AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

-# Steps Towards Nice Asynchronous Swift Code
+# Moving to nice asynchronous Swift code
 This article raises awareness about problems related to asynchronous code and provides examples of solving them in the context of programming on Swift 3.0.